sasjs/adapter/README.md

 For more information on building web apps in general, check out these [resources](https://sasjs.io/training/resources/) or contact the [author](https://www.linkedin.com/in/allanbowe/) directly.

-If you are a SAS 9 or SAS Viya customer you can also request a copy of [Data Controller](https://datacontroller.io) - free for up to 5 users, this tool makes use of all parts of the SASjs framework.
+As a SAS customer you can also request a copy of [Data Controller](https://datacontroller.io) - free for up to 5 users, this tool makes use of all parts of the SASjs framework.

 ## Star Gazing